dev-onejun/EEmaGe/papers/class-reports/System Design.md

 ## V. Conclusion

 As a new semester has been started, the report inspects the design of the system called EEmaGe.
 This framework was formulated to reconstruct human experience from EEG signals.
-Checking how the system and its compoments were designed concretely, albeit the details of the components have been compounded, the report concludes that our design conducted in the last semester has been compelling to develop.
+Checking how the system and its compoments were designed concretely, the details of the components have been compounded.
+The report concludes that our design conducted in the last semester has been compelling to develop.
 We expect that this approach ultimately contributes to develop a general BCI application.

 ## References